-You can see that as we add in more and more complicating elements, the argument core becomes more difficult to track.
-In this case, there seem to be two possible conclusions, or opinions: (1) The stand will surely fail, and (2) The new lemonade stand will not be able to attract customers.
-Remember, before we can answer any question related to such an argument, we MUST know what the main point, or final conclusion, is.
+You can see that as more and more complicating elements are added in, the argument core becomes more difficult to track.
+In this case, there seem to be two possible conclusions, or opinions: (1) the stand will surely fail, or (2) the new lemonade stand will not be able to attract customers.
+Remember, before you can answer any question related to such an argument, you MUST know what the main point, or final conclusion, is.
 There can be only one.
 Let's use what we call "The Therefore Test" to identify the final conclusion.
-We'll propose two possible P $\rightarrow$ C relationships between our two candidates:
+We'll propose two possible $P \rightarrow C$ relationships between our two candidates:

 Case #1: The new lemonade stand will surely fail.
-THEREFORE the new lemonade stand will not be able to attract customers.
+THEREFORE, the new lemonade stand will not be able to attract customers.

 Case #2: The new lemonade stand will not be able to attract customers.
-THEREFORE the new lemonade stand will surely fail.
+THEREFORE, the new lemonade stand will surely fail.